ExtCore/ExtCore/README.md

 #### ExtCore.Mvc

 By default, ExtCore web applications are not MVC ones.
 MVC support is provided for them by ExtCore.Mvc extension.
-This extension initializes MVC, makes it possible to use controllers, view components, views (~~added as resources and/or~~ precompiled), static content (added as resources) from other extensions etc.
+This extension initializes MVC, makes it possible to use controllers, view components, precompiled views, static content (added as resources) from other extensions etc.

 #### ExtCore.Events